 THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

-OUT OF PLACE (Deutschland 2019, Friederike Güssefeld, DOK.deutsch).
+OUT OF PLACE (Germany 2019, Friederike Güssefeld, DOK.deutsch).
 The future does not really look bright for three German adolescents who are classed as “incapable of being integrated.”
 As part of an educational project they are sent away to Romania, made to do physical work and confront their past and future.

-MANN AUF BLAU (Deutschland 2018, Friedrich Tiedtke, Student Award).
+MANN AUF BLAU (Germany 2018, Friedrich Tiedtke, Student Award).
 Everything from the beginning.
 After completing his master's degree at the UdK Berlin, Henri Haake begins his quiet attempt to manoeuvre as a free artist from vernissage to vernissage.
 Sensitive character study of a seeker.

-SCIENCE FAIR (USA 2018, Cristina Costantini, Darren Foster, DOK.special).
+SCIENCE FAIR (United States 2018, Cristina Costantini, Darren Foster, DOK.special).
 More than 1,700 young people from 78 countries compete against each other in the world’s biggest school science fair in Los Angeles.
 In their journey from the qualifying rounds to get here, they fight against all kinds of obstacles: rivalries and setbacks – and naturally their hormones.